-The algorithm to verify this is as follows: \begin{enumerate} \item a verification that the given isomorphism between $\calP$ and one of the platonic groups is indeed an isomorphism; \item a verification that $\calP$ acts freely on $\cover{\calT}$; \item a verification that the given simplicial isomorphism between $\cover{\calT}/\calP$ and $\calT$ is indeed a simplicial isomorphism; \item a verification of the certificate that establishes that $\cover{M}$ is homeomorphic to a lens space; \item the computation of the Seifert invariants of $M$ using \refprop{platonicHomeo}. \end{enumerate}
+To verify this certificate we must check the following: \begin{enumerate} \item that the given isomorphism between $\calP$ and one of the platonic groups is indeed an isomorphism; \item that $\calP$ acts freely on $\cover{\calT}$; \item that the given simplicial isomorphism between $\cover{\calT}/\calP$ and $\calT$ is indeed a simplicial isomorphism; \item that the given certificate establishes that $\cover{M}$ is homeomorphic to a lens space; \item the resulting Seifert invariants of $M$, using \refprop{PlatonicHomeo}. \end{enumerate}

 It is clear that if there is such a certificate, then $M$ is regularly covered by a lens space, with deck group given by the platonic group $\calP$.
 Hence, by \refprop{PlatonicCriterion}, $M$ is a platonic manifold with type $\calP$.
 Conversely, if $M$ is such a manifold, then by \refprop{PlatonicCriterion}, there is such a finite cover, and hence the certificate exists.
 It can be verified in polynomial time.